olinjs/olinjs/lessons/06-css-development-style/README.md

 As you might imagine, this might get unwieldy after a while, in large stylesheets.
 This is one example of a place where using a CSS pre-processer or extension language like Less or Sass comes in handy.

-## Less and Sass
+## Sass

 These are CSS pre-processor languages that allow you to use simpler and more manageable syntax that converts to CSS.
-Before class, please install Sass.
-If you have Ruby installed, you can follow the [default installation guide](http://sass-lang.com/install).
+If you have Ruby installed, you can follow the [default installation guide](http://sass-lang.com/install) to install Sass.
 To bypass the Ruby requirement, you can instead [install node-sass](https://github.com/sass/node-sass).
 Also, please read about [Sass features](http://sass-lang.com/guide).
 We'll cover some Sass usage in class.

 This class is going to focus just on Sass, because it's more widely used than Less, and the two have very similar features with slightly different syntax.
 If you're interested in some comparisons between the two, the following articles are optional:
 - [Intro to Less + comparison to Sass](http://www.smashingmagazine.com/2011/09/an-introduction-to-less-and-comparison-to-sass/)